 Donation request letters are essential for building your auction.
 The letters are the first introduction to individuals and businesses that you’re having an event, need silent auction items, and want to offer them recognition and visibility as a part of their support.
 So, make it count!

 When writing a donation request letter:

 A powerful donation request letter will be the perfect asset to your procurement committee.
 After all, the less money you have to spend on bringing in great items, the greater the return on investment will be for your auction.
 And that equals more money to power your mission!

 Pricing your silent auction items can be a daunting task, especially if you don’t know where to begin.
-With the right strategies, you can determine prices that will spark high interest and ignite competitive bidding.
-Here are ideas to help you get the right pricing strategy in place:
+But with the right pricing strategy, you can determine prices that will spark high interest and ignite competitive bidding.
+Here are a few ideas to help you get the right pricing strategy in place:

-Determining the Fair Market Value (FMV) of your items will determine your pricing strategy for each item you auction off.
+Determining the Fair Market Value (FMV) of your items will determine your pricing strategy for each item.
 The FMV is the estimated value of an item based on similar products in the market and is an important reference point when determining a starting bid.

 Determining FMV comes in two forms:

 For tangible items, keep in mind the actual “dollar value” of an item can be worlds apart from what a buyer is actually willing to pay.
 For intangible items, remember that this price is based on what your guests will be willing to pay – not what you would personally be willing to pay.

 If you are still struggling to come up with a number, ask a few of your top donors for their input.
 Involving them in the planning process is a great excuse to chat about the event and get them excited about what’s to come.